Manta-Network/docs/docs/guides/MantaSigner.md

 ## Viewing your ZkAddress

-If you ever wish to view your ZkAddress after Signing In, navigate to the task bar and select `View ZkAddress`.
+If you ever wish to view your ZkAddress after signing in, navigate to the task bar and select `View ZkAddress`.
 This will bring you back to the same Sign In confirmation page that displays your ZkAddress.

 <br/>